SilbigerLab/Protocols/UV_2450_Spectrophotometer/UV_2450_SpecSOP.md

     1. Make sure to always keep the slide top closed when not in use
     1. Once the blank is in the cuvette holder, select the Baseline button in program, set starting WL to 800 and ending WL to 300 or pick a desired range that includes the WL you want to measure, then press OK
     1. Baseline takes around 2 minutes to run through, do this once
-    1. After running the Baseline, make a label for sample ID under the SAMPLE TABLE not STANDARD TABLE, the Sample table is usually underneath Standard, but you can enlarge the Sample Table for convenience
+    1. After running the Baseline, make a label for your sample ID under the SAMPLE TABLE (not STANDARD TABLE.
+The Sample table is usually underneath Standard, but you can enlarge the Sample Table for convenience).
+The first sample ID should be 'Blank.1'.
+    1. Press Enter after typing out each label ID to save and move on to the next sample ID.
-    1. Once you run the Baseline, run the same blank again, this time pressing the READ UNKNOWN button to make sure it reads 0 under all wavelengths in your sample ID row 1 (label sample ID as Blank.1, the number should correspond to which sample set you are doing)
+    1. Once you run the Baseline, run the same blank again, this time pressing the READ UNKNOWN button to make sure it reads 0 under all wavelengths in your sample ID row 1 (label first sample ID as Blank.1, the number should correspond to which sample set you are running)
     1. Label the sample ID row 2, 3 and 4 for each replicate you do (ex: T1.1, T1.2, T1.3 for colony tissue sample 1, replicate 1, 2 and 3)
-    	1. for pH measurements using the m-cresol method: label three rows for triplicate seawater samples, then label the next three rows for those same samples with added m-cresol dye, such that you have 6 labeled rows for each sample set. (ex.
-S1.1.nodye, S1.2.nodye, S1.3.nodye, S1.1.dye, S1.2.dye, S1.3.dye)
+    	1. for pH measurements using the m-cresol method: label one blank row, then label six rows alternating between a sample with no dye and with m-cresol dye, such that you have 7 labeled rows for each sample set. (ex.
+Blank.1, S1.1.nodye, S1.1.dye, S1.2.nodye, S1.2.dye, S1.3.nodye, S1.3.dye)
     1. Take out blank and dispose of it in the appropriate waste container (or pour down the sink if DI).
-    1. Pipette 3mL of first sample into cuvette, repeat the last 2 steps for your samples using appropriate sample labels
+    1. Pipette 3mL of first sample into cuvette, repeat the last few steps for your samples using appropriate sample labels: Label the sample ID rows, pipette sample into a cuvette, place cuvette into the spec and press READ UNKNOWN to read the absorbance values.
-    1. Press the READ UNKNOWN button, repeat with each sample for each sample set.
+    1. For each sample, press the READ UNKNOWN button, and repeat with each sample of each sample set.
-    	1. for pH measurements using the m-cresol method: in 3mL of seawater or tris, add 50uL of m-cresol dye and allow to diffuse
+    	1. for pH measurements using the m-cresol method: in *3 mL* of seawater or tris, add *50 uL* of m-cresol dye, and then slowly take up and release the sample using the pipette to fully mix the dye into the sample.
+Discard the pipette tip in an appropriate waste container after use.
-    1. In between each sample set with 3 replicates, run a blank of DI and press the READ UNKNOWN button to make sure it reads 0 for all wavelengths before running next sample set
+    1. Between each full sample set of replicates, run a blank and press the READ UNKNOWN button to make sure it reads 0 for all wavelengths before running the next sample set.
+    	1. If the blank no longer reads zero, run a Baseline to reset the blank, and then run the blank again using READ UNKNOWN to make sure the blank now reads 0.
-    1. Make sure to save the data throughout the sampling period, also copy all values down into the notebook
+    1. Make sure to save the data throughout the sampling period, also copy all values down into a lab notebook
-    	1. To save the data, copy and paste cells from the output sample table into an excel sheet
+    	1. To save the data, open an excel sheet, and copy and paste cells from the output sample table into an excel sheet
     1. Press the DISCONNECT button when finished
     1. Exit the program
     1. Switch the chiller and spectrophotometer switches to OFF